|1.||Toor dal / togari bele 1 cup|

 lemon-sized balls from the filling.

-the dough, so it is the size of a poori.
+the dough to the size of a poori.

 one ball of the filing in the